Pipeline

 Config and implementation

 An LLM component is implemented through the LLMWrapper class.
-It is accessible through a generic llm component factory as well as through task-specific component factories: llm_ner, llm_spancat, llm_rel, llm_textcat, llm_sentiment and llm_summarization.
+It is accessible through a generic llm component factory as well as through task-specific component factories: llm_ner, llm_spancat, llm_rel, llm_textcat, llm_sentiment, llm_summarization, llm_entity_linker, llm_raw and llm_translation.
+For these factories, the GPT-3-5 model from OpenAI is used by default, but this can be customized.

 LLMWrapper.__init__ method